 - Identify a person responsible for carrying out the evacuation coordination procedures and train them;

 - Have an evacuation practice at least annually;

 When a building is audited by Queensland Fire and Emergency Services or an insurer, they are looking for the records to show that all the above obligations have been met.
 Having up to date records is paramount.

 Your safety is top priority

 Apart from the compliance requirements, making sure that everyone residing or visiting your premises is safe, should be everyone’s no 1 concern.
-Make sure your Body Corporate Committee is vigilant about your obligations and compliance.
+Make sure your Body Corporate Managers or Committee is vigilant about your obligations and compliance.